jaheyns/CfdOF/README.md

    `\\wsl$\podman-machine-default\home\user`
    * In the cfdof preference page, set the default output directory as above:
    `\\wsl$\podman-machine-default\home\user\cfdof`
-7. Press the _Run dependancy checker_ button.
+7. Press the _Run dependency checker_ button.

 ##### Docker on Linux
 1. Install docker using these [instructions](https://www.linuxtechi.com/install-docker-engine-on-debian/) (or similar).